 - Title, running title, byline, correspondent footnote, and keywords should be written as presented in the original manuscript.

-- Title Page: Title page should include paper title, author(s) full name and affiliation, corresponding author(s) names and complete affiliation/address, along with phone, fax and email.
+- Title Page: The title page should include paper title, author(s) full name and affiliation, corresponding author(s) names, and complete affiliation/address, along with phone, fax and email.

-- Use of abbreviations should be avoided and the references should not be cited in the abstract.
+- The use of abbreviations should be avoided and the references should not be cited in the abstract.

 - Conclusion Keywords: 6 to 8 keywords must be provided.